Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Methodology

 For training and testing each method in the polychromatic CBCT experiments, we used $\FBP g$ with $g_\theta = -\ln [p_\theta/I_0]$ as the ``gold reference" image, and similarly used $\tilde{g}$, and $g^*$ for the corresponding reconstructions, treating the measurements as in the monochromatic case.
 Thus, the primary measurement (scatter-free) reconstructions $\FBP g$ include some beam-hardening artifacts, and in our experiments the scatter correction methods do not perform beam-hardening correction, instead focusing on estimating and correcting the scatter.

-The geometry for the CBCT experiments is shown in Fig.~\ref{fig:cone_beam_imaging_geom} with a divergent beam point source at source-to-detector distance, $d_{sd}=180$ cm, and source-to-origin distance, $d_{so}=130$ cm and with a $64 \times 64 \,\, \text{cm}^2$ flat panel detector gridded to $128 \times 128$ pixels.
-The source had a $90$ keV monoenergetic spectrum for the monochromatic experiments, and the photons were sampled from a $120$ keV tungsten spectrum for the polychromatic case.
+The geometry for the CBCT experiments is shown in Fig.~\ref{fig:scatter_analytical_level_illustration}(b) with a divergent beam point source at source-to-detector distance, $d_{sd}=180$ cm, and source-to-origin distance, $d_{so}=130$ cm and with a $64 \times 64 \,\, \text{cm}^2$ flat panel detector gridded to $128 \times 128$ pixels.
+The source had a $90$ keV monoenergetic spectrum for the monochromatic experiments, and the photons were sampled from a $120$ keV tungsten spectrum with 4.3mm Al filter for the polychromatic case.

+Thanks to the small fan beam span angle $\xi = 0.1233 \approx \sin\xi = 0.1230$ for the given CBCT geometry, we expect the extension of the loss function to 3D described in Sec.~\ref{sec:3D Extension} to hold to a good approximation.

-Again, $\lambda = 5(10^{-2})$ was used for the CBCT setting.
+Again, $\lambda = 5(10^{-2})$ was used for the CBCT setting after conducting a similar sweep as in the parallel beam case.
 For each algorithm, the FDK method \cite{feldkamp1984practical} with a Shepp-Logan \cite{shepp1974fourier} ramp filter was used for reconstructions, with a total of $K=360$ view angles for each phantom.

 The algorithms were compared on two types of phantoms.
 The first consisted of titanium rods with $2 \times 2$ $\text{cm}^2$ cross-sections placed in parallel with the z-axis with random center locations in the x-y plane sampled from a uniform distribution $\mathcal{U}[-D/4 \,\text{cm},D/4 \,\text{cm}]$, where $D = 64\, \text{cm}$.
 Intersections between the objects were allowed with intersecting regions also consisting of titanium.
 The second type of phantoms were used for experiments on medical data.
 Thirty phantoms extracted from the CT Lymph Nodes dataset \cite{roth2014new} from the cancer-imaging archive \cite{clark2013cancer} were tissue-mapped to five different materials and tissue types: (1) air, (2) lung, (3) adipose, (4) soft tissue and (5) bone.